MrWolfZ/ngrx-forms/README.md

 }
 ```

 If you need to update the form state based on data not contained in the form state itself you can simply parameterize the form update function.
-In the following example we validate that `someNumber` is greater than some other number from the state;
+In the following example we validate that `someNumber` is greater than some other number from the state.

 ```typescript
 const createMyFormUpdateFunction = (otherNumber: number) => updateGroup<MyFormValue>({